 - to make a critical analysis of a health risk assessment, to determine its limits and to evaluate the relevance of their conclusions in a public health or regulatory context,

 - to contribute to a documented health risk assessment.

 Risk evaluator in a health safety agency, research department or company.

 Studies can be continued to PhD level.

-Scientific Master 1 with basic skills in statistics and chemistry.
+Scientific Master 1 fluent in French, with basic skills in statistics and chemistry.

 You want to begin or continue your higher education in France, and you live in a country using the Campus France/CEF online procedure?
 Follow the 2 steps

 Tél. : +33 (0) 2 99 02 26 02 – Scolarite@ehesp.fr